FranUrsus/TimeSeriesImaging/README.md

 ### Deep Learning with imaging time series

   The first step consists of preparing a dataset in which each row represents the weekly hourly consumption (24x7) of any user and the cluster (cluster_ next_day) that best represents the next day's (24 hours) consumption for that user.
 This cluster is assigned by applying a clustering model to the 24 hours of consumption of the next day.
-This model will be available for free and will be detailed as below.
+This model will be available for free and will be detailed as below in clustering model centroids section.

 This figure shows what the data must look like in order to be processed by the script: